Search gov.ie

 Rail Freight

 The Foynes Line Reinstatement Project encompasses necessary rehabilitation works on 42km of the currently disused, Limerick to Shannon Foynes Port railway line, to safely reinstate the line for operational rail freight transport.
-Works are currently underway, and the line could reopen to freight traffic in 2026.
+Works are currently underway, and it is anticipated that the route will be commissioned for freight services in the first half of 2026.

 Iarnród Éireann also announced the purchase of 100 new freight wagons in May 2025.
 These wagons will replace end of life rolling stock and will enable the movement of rail freight at faster speeds across the rail network.
 This purchase acts in support of our goals to increase the modal share of rail freight.